 Have you heard of a spending diary before?
 Basically, it is a journal where you record all your purchases on a daily basis.
 This includes cash, debit, and credit card purchases.

-How Could Maintaining a Sending Diary Help You?
+How Could Maintaining a Spending Diary Help You?

 Not only do you write down what amount you spent, but you also record what you spent the money on.
 In order for this to be an effective budgeting strategy, you must be sure to keep up the habit for at least a month.
 Are you ready for the challenge?